Henry Skaggs: In pursuit of serial killers, The Harpes

 In 1799, Skaggs led the frontier pursuit of the notorious serial killers, the Harpe Brothers, in Western Kentucky.
 Several vigilante posses were formed to look for the escaped criminals, but the only one that found them became frightened and ran.
 Skaggs, enraged, tried to reform the scattered party and pursue the Harpes, but to no avail.
 Undeterred, he pressed on alone, and an hour later encountered a crowd of some 20-30 settlers, jigging and drinking in the cabin of some newcomers at the close of a house-raising celebration.
 Skaggs told them his dire news.
 The men, already quite drunk, grabbed bottles and rifles indiscriminately and joined the hunt for the Harpes.
 Once in the forest, however, the posse's enthusiasm evaporated.
 Once again, Skaggs saw his followers disappear, and continued on alone.

 Skaggs came to the cabin of a pioneer named Colonel Daniel Trabue, an old Indian fighter.
 Trabue agreed to join the hunt for the Harpes as soon as his son returned from an errand to borrow some flour and beans from a neighbor.
 Unfortunately for Trabue, the famished Harpes found his son first.
 The son's blood-soaked dog returned to the cabin and led Trabue and Skaggs to the sinkhole where the Harpes had discarded the body.
 He had been brutally beaten and tomahawked, and his load of supplies was stolen.
 Skaggs and Trabue searched for days, but never found the Harpes.

-Death
+Final Years

-Henry Skaggs may have initially settled, before 1792, in the vicinity of Big or Little Pittman’s Creek, both tributaries of Green River, in present-day northeast Green County, Kentucky.
-However, land claims in the military district of Kentucky south of Green River were restricted to grants for veterans of the Revolutionary War until 1796.
+Land claims in the military district of Kentucky south of Green River were restricted to grants for veterans of the Revolutionary War until 1796.
 After Barren County, Kentucky, was organized (1798) from parts of Warren County and Green County, Henry Skaggs filed a claim in July, 1801, in Barren County Court for 200 acres of land.
-The original survey and deed have not been examined, but this tract was evidently located at or near present-day Hiseville, in Barren County, where he probably lived until he died.
+The original survey and deed have not been examined, but this tract was evidently located at or near present-day Hiseville, in Barren County, where Henry probably lived until he died.

-Henry Skaggs died of natural causes, on December 4, 1810, and was buried in Henry Skaggs Cemetery, in the community of present-day Hiseville and Park, in Barren County, only a few miles from where he had reputedly camped near Glasgow while first exploring the Green River country in 1770-71 (cf. Kentucky Highway Historical Marker No. 635).
+Henry Skaggs died of natural causes, on December 4, 1810.

-DNA Testing
+DNA testing

 Extensive Y-DNA testing has been done on the family of Henry Skaggs with four descendants of two of his brothers, James & Jacob, testing positive for subclade R-BY44771.